 “I wondered how long it would take,” said Reg.
 “You were never cut out for Turf Accounting.
 Not like your dad and grandfather.
 Now they were geniuses, both trailblazers in the gambling game.
 Did you know your grandfather was one of the first to take bets at Kempton Park racetrack?”

 “I remember my dad holding me while we watched my grandfather at work.
-He was a Tic Tac man who wore white gloves and stood in front of his odds blackboard by the ring where the horses were led round by stable hands so punters could gauge their fitness.
+He was a Tic Tac man who wore white gloves and stood in front of his odds blackboard by the ring, where the horses were led round by stable hands so punters could gauge their fitness.
 I was fascinated when he signed secret codes by hand to officials and other bookies.
 They taught me some of the signals and sometimes I was held up above the crowd and waved whatever they had told me.
 I still remember the gesture for Evens – also referred to as straight up, Scotch, levels, you devils, or Major Stevens.
 I had to extend the forefingers of each hand and then move them up and down in opposite directions.
 Yet I don’t recall my father having anything to do with betting until I was in my teens, I thought he ran a toy shop.”

 “That was just a cover, the real business was done upstairs.
 Before off-track betting was allowed, bookies disguised their illegal bet-taking behind a kosher activity.
 Your dad had runners covering every pub, office, and factory in the area.
-As soon as the law was changed and his license was issued, he junked the toys, stuck up a new sign, and moved downstairs where the business thrived and expanded to the four shops, I bought from him two years ago.”
+As soon as the law was changed and his license was issued, he junked the toys, stuck up a new sign, and moved downstairs, where the business thrived and expanded to the four shops, I bought from him two years ago.”

 “Much to the dismay of the local model train lovers,” I said finishing my beer.
 “Anyway, thanks for putting up with me.”